Witnessing Spin-Orbital Entanglement using Resonant Inelastic X-Ray Scattering

 Although the finite lifetime of the core hole distinguishes RIXS from conventional two-point dynamical correlators, a rigorous treatment of entanglement witnesses in the RIXS spectrum requires modeling the core-level Hamiltonian\,\cite{liu2025entanglement}.
-To focus on the interplay between spin-orbit entanglement and RIXS observables and preserve the locality defined in Eq.~\eqref{eq:HilbertSpace}, we employ the ultrashort core-hole lifetime (UCL) approximation ($\Gamma \rightarrow \infty$), a widely used limit for capturing collective excitations\,\cite{ament2009theoretical,jia2016using}.
-In this limit, the RIXS final-state wavefunction simplifies to $\ket{\Psi_{\rm f}(\mathbf{q})} \approx i\mathcal{T}_{{\bm{q}}}(\epsilon_{\rm i},\epsilon_{\rm s})\ket{G}/\Gamma$, where the scattering operator $\mathcal{T}_{{\bm{q}}}(\epsilon_{\rm i},\epsilon_{\rm s})$ captures polarization-resolved valence-band excitations:
+To focus on the interplay between spin-orbit entanglement and preserve the locality defined in Eq.~\eqref{eq:HilbertSpace}, we employ the ultrashort core-hole lifetime (UCL) approximation ($\Gamma \rightarrow \infty$), a widely used limit for capturing collective excitations\,\cite{ament2009theoretical,jia2016using} [see Supplemental Material(SM) for a discussion of finite lifetime effects \,\cite{SI_note}].
+In this limit, the RIXS final-state wave function simplifies to $\ket{\Psi_{\rm f}(\mathbf{q})} \approx i\mathcal{T}_{{\bm{q}}}(\epsilon_{\rm i},\epsilon_{\rm s})\ket{G}/\Gamma$, where the scattering operator $\mathcal{T}_{{\bm{q}}}(\epsilon_{\rm i},\epsilon_{\rm s})$ captures polarization-resolved valence-band excitations: